The Best Fresh Ham Roast Recipe (Easy)

 fresh ham roast on a plate with roasted potatoes and green beans.

-There is something to love for everyone in this recipe: the crackle fat crust on the outer layer and the herby, salty, and sweet with a slight orange aroma to the tender fresh ham meat.
+There is something to love for everyone in this recipe: the crackling fat crust on the outer layer and the herby, salty, and sweet flavor with a slight orange aroma to the tender fresh ham meat.
+We cook it low and slow to break down the tough parts of the ham and make it super tender so the meat is cooked to perfection.

 The star of the show is the fresh ham roast.
 The other ingredients are simple and only highlight the flavor of the delicious ham meat.